TXP07/Sperm-Segmentation-Project/README.md

 ```

 ## Example Result:<br>
-After you run the code,you will obtain the json file of the segmentation result.Here are examples of what our visualization looks like.<br>
+After you run the code, you will obtain the json file of the segmentation result.
+Here are examples of what our visualization looks like.<br>
 <div align="center">
     <img src="Example Result/1191.jpg" alt="drawing" width="300"/>
     <img src="Example Result/0850.jpg" alt="drawing" width="300"/>